 If you don’t want to translate everything on your site, but you still have a lot of taxonomy terms to translate, you can use this workaround:

-- Go to the WPML → Translation Management page, select the post you just created, and add it to the Translation Basket.
+Go to the WPML → Translation Management page, select the post you just created, assign it to a translator, and add it to the Translation Basket.

 When you or your translators receive this job, you will see all the taxonomy terms as fields to translate.